striezel/corona/readme.md

 That's it.
 It may take a minute for Cargo to download the dependencies and compile them, but after that you are ready to start using the application.

+## Building with Docker

+You can also use the provided `Dockerfile` to build the application inside of a container.
+Docker 17.05 or later is required for this, since the Dockerfile does a multi-stage build.

+To start the build type

+    docker build . -t corona

+into your terminal.
+This will take a while.
+After that is finished, you can type

+    docker run --rm -d -p 3210:80 corona

+to start the container.
+It will bind to port 3210 of the local system, so the HTML output can be viewed at <http://localhost:3210/> in a browser on the same system.

 ## Using the application

 Currently, the application supports three modes of operation: